Stress Symptoms, Signs, and Causes

 What is stress?

 Stress is a normal physical response to events that make you feel threatened or upset your balance in some way.
-When you sense danger—whether it’s real or imagined—the body's defenses kick into high gear in a rapid, automatic process known as the “fight-or-flight-or-freeze” reaction, or the stress response.
+When you sense danger—whether it’s real or imagined—the body's defenses kick into high gear in a rapid, automatic mobilization process known as the “fight-or-flight” response.

-The stress response also helps you rise to meet challenges.
+Stress can also help you rise to meet challenges.
 Stress is what keeps you on your toes during a presentation at work, sharpens your concentration when you’re attempting the game-winning free throw, or drives you to study for an exam when you'd rather be watching TV.

 But beyond a certain point, stress stops being helpful and starts causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.